paulbranchaud/mica-doc/publication-flow.rst

 Publication Flow
 ================

-Documents (and their associated files) are all publishable documents (except Data Access Requests).
+:doc:`documents` (and their associated files) are all publishable documents (except :ref:`data-access-requests`).
 Being a publishable document means that there can be different revisions of the document before being published.

 The publication flow refers to the work flow from a draft document to its publication.
-The following diagram represent the life cycle of a document with its Revision Status and Transitions:
+The following diagram represent the life cycle of a document with its :ref:`revision-status` and :ref:`transitions`:

 .. image:: images/mica-publication-flow.png

+.. _revision-status:

 Revision Status
 ---------------